Krusty's Fun House

-Krusty's Fun House is a puzzle video game based on the animated sitcom The Simpsons.
+Krusty's Fun House is a 1992 puzzle video game based on the animated sitcom The Simpsons.

 Gameplay

 The player directs small rats to an extermination area through complicated maze-like levels.
 The player controls Krusty the Clown, who must navigate through his Krusty Brand Fun House.
 Each level is a puzzle in which a number of rats must be exterminated.
 Using different objects and obstacles, Krusty must create a path for the rats to follow and guide them towards an extermination device.
-Other creatures such as snakes, martians, flying pigs and birds attempt to hinder Krusty's progress by injuring him; he must throw pies in order to defeat them.
+Other creatures such as snakes, Martians, flying pigs and birds attempt to hinder Krusty's progress by injuring him; he must throw pies in order to defeat them.

 In each stage the extermination devices are run by a different character, including Bart, Homer, Corporal Punishment and Sideshow Mel.

 Development

-Originally released as Rat-Trap on the Amiga, it was developed by Fox Williams for the British software house Audiogenic, who licensed it to Acclaim Entertainment, the U.S.-based publishers of a range of games based on The Simpsons.
+Acclaim Entertainment had the rights to The Simpsons brand and starting with the release of The Simpsons: Bart vs. the Space Mutants releasing several games.
+Between 1991 and 1993 there were over nine video games based on the series and among them was Krusty's Fun House.